Certificate of Destruction for Saint Paul Businesses

 Fortune 500 & Financial Services

-When evaluating secure data sanitization providers, compliance officers at organizations like Ecolab (Fortune 500, Saint Paul headquarters), U.S. Bancorp (13,000+ MN employees), and 3M prioritize R2v3 certification and serial-number-specific audit documentation.
-STS serves the Twin Cities' financial and enterprise sector with financial IT recycling meeting SOX 404 and GLBA 16 CFR Part 314 standards.
+When evaluating secure data sanitization providers, compliance officers at organizations like Ecolab (Fortune 500, 48,000+ employees), U.S. Bancorp (13,000+ MN employees), and 3M prioritize R2v3 certification and serial-number-specific audit documentation.
+STS serves the Twin Cities' financial and enterprise sector with financial IT recycling and IT asset disposition (ITAD) meeting SOX 404 and GLBA 16 CFR Part 314 standards.

 Is Your Certificate of Destruction Legally Defensible?

 Under HIPAA 45 CFR §164.312 requirements, electronic protected health information on disposed devices must be rendered irretrievable and fully documented.
-According to NIST SP 800-88 Rev. 1 guidelines, certificates must verify purge-level overwrite or physical destruction — not just software wipe confirmation.
-STS Electronic Recycling delivers certificates meeting both standards for every Saint Paul and Ramsey County engagement.
+Per NIST SP 800-88 Rev. 1 guidelines, certificates must verify purge-level overwrite or physical destruction — not mere software deletion.
+With healthcare data breaches averaging $9.77 million (IBM, 2024), Saint Paul healthcare organizations cannot afford undocumented disposal.
+STS Electronic Recycling delivers certificates meeting both standards for every Ramsey County engagement.

-STS Electronic Recycling provides R2v3 certified destruction documentation for Saint Paul organizations including the University of Minnesota Twin Cities (45,000+ students), Macalester College, and University of St. Thomas (9,121 students).
-When the U.S. Federal Government's 20,800+ Minnesota-based employees and the state's regulated healthcare systems retire IT equipment, they need serial-number-level certificates with photo documentation of the destruction event.
-Our secure fleet serves Saint Paul near I-94 and I-35E, with electronics recycling pickup scheduling available for Arden Hills, Maplewood, Roseville, and throughout Washington County.
+STS Electronic Recycling provides R2v3 certified destruction documentation for Saint Paul organizations including the University of Minnesota Twin Cities (45,000+ students), University of St. Thomas (9,121 students), and Concordia University (2,300+ students).
+When the U.S. Federal Government's 20,800+ Minnesota-based employees and the state's regulated healthcare systems retire IT equipment, they need serial-number-level certificates with photo documentation.
+Our GPS-tracked fleet serves Saint Paul organizations via I-94 and I-35E corridors, with electronics recycling pickup available for Arden Hills, Maplewood, Roseville, and throughout Ramsey, Dakota, and Washington Counties.
+The Minnesota state government employs 36,002 workers (Minneapolis-St. Paul Business Journal, 2024) across agencies requiring annual IT equipment disposal with compliant documentation.

 NIST 800-88